Allergic Reactions to Hair Color

 Allergies are nothing to sneeze.
 Whether it’s a scratchy throat, watery eyes, hives or worse, it’s your body’s way of fighting back.
 The common medical definition of allergies, according to Daniel More, MD is, “an abnormal reaction by a person's immune system against a normally harmless substance.”
 What that means is that when a person who is allergic encounters a trigger, the body reacts by releasing chemicals which cause allergy symptoms.
 Symptoms can range from being uncomfortable to downright dangerous.
 Here a few common questions that you should know the answers to...

-Am I allergic to hair color?
+Am I allergic to hair dye?

 Even if you’re not allergic to anything else, you’re not exempt from chemicals reacting negatively with your body.
-That is why it is important to always do a patch test prior to coloring.
+That is why it’s important to always do a patch test prior to coloring.
 To perform a sensitivity skin patch test, mix a little color cream with a little activator.
 Apply mixture with cotton swab to your skin and wait 48 hours.
 If there is no sign of change to the area, then you’re ready to color.
 If you notice swelling, a rash or redness, you may have an allergy.
 Always consult your personal doctor if you have questions or concerns.

 I may have an allergic reaction to hair color—what should I do?